paulkottering/paulkottering/README.md

 I am a Data Scientist and Machine Learning Engineer who enjoys turning complex problems into actionable solutions using data-driven approaches.
 I've recently completed my Master of Science in Scientific Computing at New York University, preceded by an Applied Mathematics major (with a Physics minor) at UC Berkeley.

-Throughout my academic journey and work experiences, I've had the privilege of working in a variety of fascinating domains.
-These include Quantum Reinforcement Learning at UC Berkeley, Multi-Agent Reinforcement Learning at ETH Zurich, and Anomaly Detection in satellite telemetry data at the German Aerospace Centre (DLR).

-Additionally, I have had the chance to mentor students in mathematical concepts at NYU, guiding them through areas such as multivariable calculus, differential equations, and linear algebra.
+Here are some of the exciting domains I've dabbled in:

+Multi-Agent Reinforcement Learning at ETH Zurich/NYU - Like normal reinforcement learning, but now with more agents!
+Quantum Reinforcement Learning at UC Berkeley - Because who doesn't love combining quantum computing with machine learning?
+Anomaly Detection in satellite telemetry data at the German Aerospace Centre (DLR) - It's like finding a needle in a haystack, but the needle is an outlier and the haystack is a heap of data.

-I am currently seeking new opportunities in the ML/Data Science field to apply my skills and contribute to innovative solutions.
+In a world that speaks in data, I am always looking to learn new dialects.
+I'm currently seeking new opportunities to apply my skills and contribute to innovative solutions in the ML/Data Science field.
 If you are in need of a data enthusiast with a strong foundation in mathematics, physics, and computer science, let's connect!

-Please feel free to contact me at paulkottering@gmail.com or 510-316-3731.
-Additionally, you are welcome to browse through my repositories to get a better understanding of my projects.
+I can be reached at paulkottering@gmail.com or 510-316-3731.
+Also, feel free to browse through my repositories to get a better understanding of my projects.